JaehoonSong12/au_cs_suite/README.md

 ## License

-This is free and unencumbered software released into the public domain.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ## Contact